 Lynn was a member of the Daughters of the American Colonists, the Elk County Historical Society, and the St. Marys Historical Society.
 She was instrumental in the acquisition of the Genealogy Room at the St. Marys Public Library.
 She was also a member of the St. Marys Sportsmen’s Club and was a life member of the National Rifle Association of benefactor status.

-A Mass of Christian Burial for Thecla W. Coppolo will be celebrated at 12:00 Noon on Saturday, March 15th, in St. Mary’s Church, with the Rev. Thomas More Sikora, OSB, Pastor, officiating.
-Interment will be in the St. Mary’s Cemetery.
+A Mass of Christian Burial will be celebrated in the St. Mary’s Church on Wednesday, January 25, 2017, at 10:00 AM, with the Rev. Alfred Patterson, OSB, Pastor, officiating.
+Burial will follow in the St. Mary’s Cemetery.

 Visitation is at the Lynch-Radkowski Funeral Home on Tuesday, January 24, 2017, from 5:00 until 8:00 PM.